 Brazil is the largest country in both South America and Latin America.
 At 8.5 million square kilometers and with over 211 million people, Brazil is the world's fifth-largest country by area and the sixth most populous.

 It is the largest country to have Portuguese as an official language and the only one in America.
 It is also one of the most multicultural and ethnically diverse nations with a variety of talented people in different industries.
-Trust me you have to hire people from here.
+Trust me; you need to hire people from here.

 Everything you need to know to hire remote employees from Brazil…